symlynX/secure-email/README.md

 **Application:** The client application works with any existing MUA by exposing a local IMAP/SMTP server that the MUA can connect to.
 There is a Thunderbird extension to automate configuration of the account in Thunderbird.
 The client application communicates with the service provider using a custom protocol for synchronizing encrypted databases.
 The application is a very small C program that launches the Python code.
 The user interface is written using Qt.

-**Limitations:** In the current implementation, security properties of forward secrecy and metadata production are not end-to-end.
+**Limitations:** In the current implementation, security properties of forward secrecy and metadata protection are not end-to-end.
 Instead, the client relies on the service provider to ensure these properties.
 This limitation is due to some inherent limitations in the existing protocols for secure email.
 As with many of the other projects, LEAP's plan is to invisibly upgrade to a post-email protocol when possible in order to overcome these limitations.

 * Written in: Python
 * Source code: https://leap.se/source